bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 ## Motivating example, predicting the weather

-When a weatherman tells you the probability that it will rain tomorrow is 70%, they’re trying to use historical data to predict tomorrow’s weather - and to actually attach a probability to it.
+When a weatherman tells you the probability that it will rain tomorrow is 70%, they're trying to use historical data to predict tomorrow's weather - and to actually attach a probability to it.
 That probability talks about, refers to population.

 ### Motivating example, brain activation

-An example that’s very close to the research I do is trying to predict what areas of the brain activate when a person is put in the fMRI scanner.
-In that case, people are doing a task while in the scanner, for example, tapping their finger or something like that, and we’d like to compare when they are tapping their finger to when they are not tapping their finger and try to figure out what areas of the brain are associated with the finger tapping.
+An example that's very close to the research I do is trying to predict what areas of the brain activate when a person is put in the fMRI scanner.
+In that case, people are doing a task while in the scanner, for example, tapping their finger or something like that, and we'd like to compare when they are tapping their finger to when they are not tapping their finger and try to figure out what areas of the brain are associated with the finger tapping.